slowernews/wisdom-tldr/README.md

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

-get better asking questions. they are more important than answers.
+> *'Get better asking questions. they are more important than answers.'*

 > *'Bad liars should speak as little as possible.'*